hcts-hra/heidenc/content/bibliography.md

 ---

 *Lieguo suiji zhengyao* 列國歲計政要, translation of Frederick Martin 麥丁富得力, *Statesman's Year-Book.
 Statistical and Historical Annual of the States of the Civilised World.
 Handbook for politicians and Merchants for the Year 1874* (London: Macmillan and Co, 1874), Lin Lezhi (Young Allen) orally translated, Zheng Changyan 鄭昌棪 written down, Zhang Yinhuan 張蔭桓(1827-1900) edited.
 Preface by Zheng Changyan, in 光緒紀元 (1875).
 The original Chinese text was published by the Jiangnan zhizaoju in Shanghai in 1875.
 Copies of this edition are in Columbia, Chicago, and Stanford.
-1896 Reprint in *Xixue fuqiang congshu*. 西學富强叢書, section 史學,vol. 16 end.
+1896 Reprint in *Xixue fuqiang congshu*. 西學富强叢書, section 史學, vol. 16 end.
 Based on a record of data and events annually compiled by foreign embassies around the world?
 The volume on which this is based is the eleventh annual publication.
 It is an annual compilation by Martin that started in 1864.
 Liang Qichao claims in his 1896 preface to the *Xuyi lieguo suiji zhengyao* 續譯列國歲計政要, *Yinbingshi he ji, wenji*, 2, p.
 59, that this (translation ?) series started in 癸酉1873.

 Reprint in: Congshu jicheng xubian 51, 217-464.

 Availability: SCAN in Heidelberg database under *Xixue fuqiang congshu*, 16, shixue, end of volume.
 Scan of the English-language original under Martin_Statesmansyearbook1874 in HD database.
-Or copies can be requested from [Leiden University Library](https://catalogue.leidenuniv.nl/permalink/f/n95gpj/UBL_ALMA21226208450002711)
+Or copies can be requested from [Leiden University Library](https://catalogue.leidenuniv.nl/permalink/f/n95gpj/UBL_ALMA21226208450002711).

 ---